5 Key Considerations for Roofing Over Different Types of Roof Insulation

 Common Types of Roof Insulation

-The best roof insulation for your home depends on factors like climate, budget, and how well it works with your roofing material.
-Here are some of the most commonly used options:
+The best roof insulation for your home will rely on things like the weather, your budget, and how well the insulation works with the material of your roof.
+Here are some choices that are used most often:

 Key Considerations When Roofing Over Existing Roof Insulation